-- a) Provide opportunities for the development of neighborhood commercial services and the provision of amenities and gathering places for residents of the surrounding area. - b) Ensure that new development is compatible with the height, massing and building form of adjacent residential properties. - c) Ensure new development contributes to a pedestrian friendly environment along the property frontage. - d) Encourage development of multi-season outdoor seating areas and pedestrian plazas. - e) Provide for a high level of flexibility in design and incentives to accommodate a variety of start-ups, temporary uses and incremental expansions and explore innovative techniques for waiving or deferring full site development and parking requirements. - f) Provide a process to allow start-up and temporary uses that take advantage of incentives and deferral programs to make a smooth transition to status as a permanent use.
+- a) Provide opportunities for the development of neighborhood commercial services and the provision of amenities and gathering places for residents of the surrounding area. - b) Ensure that new development is compatible with the height, massing and building form allowed by zoning on adjacent residential properties.
+A hub development need not be identical to the height, massing or form of buildings allowed by nearby zoning for a finding of compatibility. - c) Ensure new development contributes to a pedestrian friendly environment along the property frontage. - d) Encourage development of multi-season outdoor seating areas and pedestrian plazas. - e) Provide for a high level of flexibility in design and incentives to accommodate a variety of start-ups, temporary uses and incremental expansions and explore innovative techniques for waiving or deferring full site development and parking requirements. - f) Provide a process to allow start-up and temporary uses that take advantage of incentives and deferral programs to make a smooth transition to status as a permanent use.